 “We found the property online and we just fell in love with it as soon as we saw it,” says Georgia.

 “It was a lot bigger than what we had anticipated buying, but we thought ‘it’s just gorgeous’; one of those moments that women have, we just had to have it.”

 A few months later and the family were unexpectedly on the move.
-Dot took on a new job, as CEO of the Nelson Chamber of Commerce, and Georgia would continue her work from home.
+Dot took on a new job, as CEO of the Nelson Chamber of Commerce, and Georgia worked from home.
 But the couple also wanted to develop a business using their land.
 Enter more serendipity for the two agriculture and horticulture experience free corporates.

 “Neither of us had any background in dealing with stock except for grandparents who ran farms,” says Georgia.
 “But my brother was growing peonies, so we looked into whether peonies would work on our property… and it was definitely a good fit.”

 “You just feel like fortune favours the brave, everything just fell into place,” says Dot.
 “We were worried financially about how we’d make it work, but Georgia moving her job and me getting a job locally meant we could really do it.”

 Peonies are pretty particular plants.
 They need hot summers, very cold winters, frost, free-draining soil and protection from the wind.
 Dove Valley ticked all those boxes: down to -9°C in winter, up to +33°C in summer, sheltered.
 Plants take three years to mature and become commercially viable, and thanks to advice from other growers, they made a smooth move into selling the flowers.

 But it was Georgia’s research into other uses for peonies that brought them to a moment of serendipity so big that even today it has them shaking their heads in wonder.